|DA2P-P: $20.00||FVRCP: $20.00|

 |Canine Influenza: $20.00|

 To ensure safety and social distancing, all vaccinations are now by appointment.
-Please call us at 831-264-5400.
+Please make an appointment online now.

 We are located at 1002 Monterey-Salinas Highway across from WeatherTech Raceway Laguna Seca.